-When these types of relationships with foreign counterparts are well-developed, it facilitates formal cooperation and mutual recognition, which have the potential for cost savings as U.S. agencies can divide and share workloads with foreign counterparts.
-The FDA believes there is great potential for cost savings and improved health and safety in mutual reliance on inspection regimes in other countries.
-For example, the FDA recently concluded a pilot project with European and Australian regulators to inspect manufacturing plants in China and India that manufacture pharmaceutical components.50 The http://www.whitehouse.gov/sites/default/files/omb/oira/irc/hlrcf_summary_report_october_2008.pdf.
-See generally Ken Appel, Compliance, Risk, and Cost of Ownership Comparisons for Pharmaceutical Continuous Monitoring: A Closer Examination of Key Approaches to Monitoring Critical Environments, 13 J. HEALTH CARE COMPLIANCE 29 (Jan.-Feb.
-2011) ("Recent agreements between the U.S. Food and Drug Administration (FDA) and its
+When these types of relationships with foreign counterparts are well-developed, it facilitates formal cooperation and possible mutual recognition, which have the potential for cost savings as U.S. agencies can divide and share workloads with foreign counterparts.
+The FDA believes there is great potential for cost savings and improved health and safety in mutual reliance on the data from clinical trials and manufacturing quality inspection regimes in other countries.
+For example, the FDA recently concluded a pilot project with European and Australian regulators to inspect manufacturing plants in China and the final foreign countries that manufacture active pharmaceutical components:ingredients.
+The

-48 See also CPSC Office of International Programs and Intergovernmental Affairs, Toy Safety Regulatory and Standards Coordination and Alignment: A Roadmap, April 25, 2011.
+58 See also CPSC Office of International Programs and Intergovernmental Affairs, Toy Safety Regulatory and Standards Coordination and Alignment: A Roadmap, April 25, 2011.

-49 CPSC Office of International Programs and Intergovernmental Affairs, Toy Safety Regulatory and Standards Coordination and Alignment: A Roadmap, April 25, 2011.
+59 CPSC Office of International Programs and Intergovernmental Affairs, Toy Safety Regulatory and Standards Coordination and Alignment: A Roadmap, April 25, 2011.

-50 EU-US High-Level Regulatory Cooperation Forum, Report to the Transatlantic Economic Council, October 15, 2008, available at agencies compared their lists of plants subject to inspection and the resources that each country had available, and where two or more agencies were scheduled to visit the same plant, the agencies agreed on one agency to inspect that plant, and reallocated resources so that they could cover more plants.
+60 EU-US High-Level Regulatory Cooperation Forum, Report to the Transatlantic Economic Council, October 15, 2008, available at agencies compared their lists of plants subject to inspection and the resources that each country had available, and where two or more agencies were scheduled to visit the same plant, the agencies agreed on one agency to inspect that plant or to do a joint inspection, and reallocated resources so that they could cover more plants.
 Building on the success of that pilot, the FDA is now pursuing a similar project with European regulators for site inspections of clinical trials.
-Despite these successes, there is some hesitance in relying upon foreign regulators, as it is unclear where accountability would lie if there were a failure in the system.
+Despite these successes, there is some hesitance in relying upon inspectional data from foreign regulators, as it is unclear where accountability would lie if there were a failure in the system.
 Although U.S. officials have impressionistic views of which foreign country regulators are reliable, it is difficult to identify data or outcome measures to support those perceptions.
 The CPSC is conducting an experiment with four jurisdictions - the U.S., EU, Canada, and Australia - to review standards for three products - corded window coverings, chairtop booster seats, and baby slings.
-The goal of the initiative is for the four agencies to review product standards together, reach consensus on how the standards should be updated, and work toward an International Standards Organization standard that each country can adopt.
+The goal of the initiative is for the four agencies to review product standards safety requirements for the three products together, reach consensus on how the standards should be updated requirements can be improved to remove serious hazards, and work toward then shepherd a consensus through either rulemaking or voluntary standards procedures, as each jurisdiction chooses.
+A fully successful outcome would include an International Standards Organization standard that each country can adopt. closely reflects that consensus approach taken in each of the four jurisdictions.